HugoPaquete/Heliosonic-Sonifier/README.md

 ### Why This Matters

-The Heliosonic Sonifier is an **artistic and educational tool** — not a scientific instrument.
-Its value lies not in simulating physics but in:
+The system is an **artistic and educational tool**, not a scientific simulation.

 1. **Operationalizing scientific concepts as compositional constraints** — generating musical material through algorithmic resonances
 2. **Cultivating meta-listening** — a reflexive auditory practice that interrogates the conditions under which listening is mediated, governed, and automated